-MHCLG have recently (February 2018) updated their statutory investment guidance.
+The Ministry of Housing, Communities and Local Government updated their investment guidance in 2018.
 In conjunction with the updated TM Code, the definition of "investments" covers all financial assets including those which are held primarily for financial return such as investment property portfolios.
 It is recognised that this may include investments which are not managed as part of normal treasury management.

-Investments can fall into one of four categories:
+Investments can fall into one of the following four categories:

 Specified investments (short term, sterling investments made with a body of high quality, the UK government or local authorities).
-Teignbridge District Council's treasury management transactions fall into this category, supporting effective treasury management activities.
+Teignbridge District Council's treasury management transactions fall into this category.
+They contribute to the objectives stated above in the policy statement.
+The principles of the TM Code to prioritise security, liquidity and yield, in that order of importance, applies to these investments.